-I am an award-winning multimedia journalist based in Taipei, Taiwan.
-Working as a reporter/producer at Deutsche Welle's Taipei Bureau, I produce videos for DW's English TV program and write articles for its Mandarin website.
+I am an award-winning freelance tech journalist based in Taipei, Taiwan.
+Before this, I was a reporter/producer at Deutsche Welle's Taipei Bureau, I produced videos for DW's English TV program and wrote articles for its Mandarin website.

 Prior to this, I was Voice of America's Taiwan correspondent and a technology reporter at Business Weekly (商周) , covering the intersection of tech and geopolitics with a focus on the U.S.-China decoupling and Taiwan's semiconductor industry.
 At Business Weekly, I looked into why is the world's biggest contract chip-maker TSMC such a success and how it competed with Samsung.